The Simple Economics of Approximately Optimal Auctions: Approximation

 \subsection{Feasibility-based Approximation}

-We now show that the feasibility constraint implies an approximation bound as well.
-As a first simple bound, if there is no feasibility constraint (e.g., for digital goods) then marginal revenue maximization is optimal.
-Below we give a $e/(e - 1)$ approximation bound for matroid environments and an $O(\log n)$ bound for downward-closed environments.
+We now show that feasibility constraints imply approximation bounds.
+As a first trivial observation, if there is no feasibility constraint (e.g., for digital good environments) then marginal revenue maximization is optimal.
+With no feasibility constraint, each agent can be considered separately.
+For any agent $i$, suppose the revenue optimal mechanism serves with probability~$\exquanti$, by definition the revenue it obtains is equal to that of the $\exquanti$ \optpricing.
+The optimal revenue $\sum_i\callocstepi$ is equal to the marginal revenue $\sum_i \MargRev{\callocstepi} = \sum_i \revi(\exquanti)$.
+This observation approximately generalizes as follows.
+The marginal revenue mechanism is a an $e/(e - 1)$ approximation in service-constraind matroid environments and an $O(\log n)$ bound for downward-closed environments on $n$ quasi-linear-utility agents.

-\paragraph{Matroid environments.} Marginal revenue maximization is an $e/(e-1)$ approximation when the feasibility constraint is induced by independent sets of a matroid set system.
-This same approximation factor governs single-item auctions.
-For $k$-unit environments we obtain a $1/(1-(2\pi k)^{-1/2})$-approximation.
-These results follow from the correlation gap approach of \citet{Y11}.
+\paragraph{Matroid environments, by single-dimensional-agent reduction} Marginal revenue maximization is an $e/(e-1)$ approximation for service-constrained matroid environments, i.e., when the feasibility constraint is induced by independent sets of a matroid set system.
+Multi-unit environments, where at most a fixed number $k$ of the agents can be simultaneously served, are a special case of matroid environments (corresponding to the $k$-uniform matroid).
+For the k=1 unit environment, which corresponds to a single-item auction, the bound remains $e/(e-1)$; for general $k$ the bound improves to $\sqrt{2\pi k}/(\sqrt{2 \pi k} -1)$, as simplified by Stirling's approximation.
+These results follow by reduction to the correlation gap theorem of \citet{Y11}.

+Our approach is to reduce the question of approximation of the optimal mechanism by the marginal revenue mechanism to a question of approximation in the single-dimensional analog environment (recall \autoref{def:optimal-marginal-revenue}).
+In particular, we consider relaxing the feasibility constraint to hold \emph{ex ante} instead of ex post.
+Such a relaxation potentially enables a higher revenue to be obtained.
+The single-dimensional-agent approximation question is to quantify the extent to which the optimal mechanism for the ex post feasibility constraint approximates the optimal mechanism for the ex ante feasibility constraint.

+\begin{definition} A profile of ex ante service probabilities $\exquants = (\exquanti[1],\ldots,\exquanti[n])$ is {\em ex ante feasible} if there is a distribution over feasible subsets of agents such that for each $i$, $\exquanti$ is the (ex ante) probability agent $i$ is in the subset.
+The {\em ex ante optimal mechanism} is the one that maximizes $\sum_i \revi(\exquanti)$ subject to ex ante feasibility of $\exquants$. \end{definition}

+\begin{proposition} The ex ante optimal revenues for a general service constrained environment and its single-dimensional analog are equal and an upper bound on the (ex post feasible) optimal revenues (which may not be equal).
+If the optimal mechanism is a $\beta$-approximation to the ex ante optimal revenue in the single-dimensional analog environment, then the marginal revenue mechanism is a $\beta$-approximation to the optimal revenue in the original environment. \end{proposition}